-AC REMOTE CONTROL PLANT. - The a.c. remote control plant is supplied with the same accessories as the manual plant with the addition of a separate 5 gallon fuel tank, connecting fuel line, and flexible exhaust tube.
+AC REMOTE CONTROL PLANT. - The a.c. remote control plant is supplied with the same accessories as the manual type plant, and in addition is supplied with a separate

 5 gallon fuel tank with connecting fuel line, a flexible exhaust tube, and battery cables.